-In this deliverable we focus on different aspects of the work in EU BON that are related to citizen science:
+In this paper we will present some of the major work and achievements of EU BON related to citizen science:

-(a) Experiences in linking networks and main actors of Citizen Science on a European scale (Chapter 2),
+(a) experiences in linking networks and main actors of citizen science on a European scale,

-(b) Work on data governance and data requirements: data standards, quality and intellectual property rights (Chapter 3),
+(b) work on data governance and requirements: data standards, quality and intellectual property rights,

-(c) EU BON citizen science gateway as a model for improving the European CS data landscape (Chapter 4),
+(c) EU BON citizen science gateway as a model for improving the European CS data landscape in Europe,

-(d) Conclusions and recommendations for the European Commission.
+(d) and finally the conclusions and recommendations to the European Commission.

-2. Experiences in linking networks and main actors of Citizen Science on European scale
+Experiences in linking networks and main actors of citizen science on European scale

-2.1 Challenges for European citizen science networks
+Challenges for European citizen science networks

-An important task of the Citizen Science gateway is, in addition to provide tools and the technical infrastructure, to establish cooperation between the main actors of CS on European scale.
+An important task of the citizen science gateway is, in addition to providing tools and the technical infrastructure, to establish a close cooperation between the main actors of CS on European scale.
 There are many projects, initiatives and networks that focus on citizen science or that involve citizen scientists, for example in data collection and monitoring of species.
 Best practices, experiences and tools should be shared, discussed and further developed and common approaches are needed in order to avoid duplicating efforts.
 Other challenges, specifically for citizen science data exist and common solutions need to be established that could be only found by a close cooperation of networks, projects and individual researchers and citizen scientists.

 Citizen science is highly relevant to European biodiversity networks, not only for exchanging knowledge and actively engaging citizens in biodiversity related issues but also for obtaining valuable data that can be used for science and policy (e.g. reporting).
 For example, monitoring programmes rely heavily on the participation of citizen scientists.
-The EuMon project documented 395 monitoring schemes for a set of taxonomic groups (plants, birds, amphibians and others).
+The EuMon project had documented 395 monitoring schemes for a set of taxonomic groups (plants, birds, amphibians and others).
 These monitoring schemes alone involved more than 46,000 persons who contributed over 148,000 person-days/year to biodiversity monitoring activities (Schmeller et al. 2009).
-Another study showed that in 388 projects around 1.3 million volunteers participated with an estimated in kind-contribution of US\$2.5 billion (Theobald et al. 2015).
+Another study showed that in 388 projects around 1,3 million volunteers participated with an estimated in kind-contribution of \$2.5 billion (Theobald et al. 2015).
 However, a lot of data from citizen science cannot be used yet.

-In an EU BON workshop it was shown that lots of data generated by citizen science projects cannot be used due to data usage restrictions.
-For example, of 560 million records of species occurrence data, only 100 million are available via GBIF (see Fig. 1 for the publicly shared CS data, Appendix 2 for a more detailed overview).
-This finding is also supported by a recent study showing that only 12% of the citizen science projects provide evidence that data are used in scientific research (Theobald et al. 2015).
+In a EU BON workshop it was shown that lots of data generated by citizen science projects cannot be used due to data usage restrictions.
+As an analysis of Nils Valland shows, of the around 570 million records of species occurrence data that were collected with the help of citizen scientists, only 100 million records are available via GBIF, which means only around 18% (see Fig. 1, Suppl. material 1 for a more detailed overview).
+There are many voluteers involved in gathering this data - for example in the species observation system Artsdatabanken around 20,000 rapporteurs contributed data in Sweden and 12,000 rapporteurs in Norway.
+The finding that only a small percentage of the data is shared is also supported by a recent study showing that only 12% of the citizen science projects provide evidence that data are used in scientific research (Theobald et al. 2015).
 Even when those data are shared they tend to be licenced with more restrictive terms (Groom et al. 2016).